 The Getches-Wilkinson Center for Natural Resources, Energy, and Environment (GWC) at the University of Colorado Law School has raised $840,000 to launch the GWC Fellows Program, a first-of-its-kind initiative that will train the next generation of natural resource leaders.

-The program will formally begin in spring 2020 with the hiring of two full-time fellows, who will be selected through a competitive national search in early 2020.
+The program will formally begin in 2020 with the hiring of two full-time fellows, who will be selected through a competitive national search.
 With a focus on water and the Colorado River in particular, the first two fellows will address critical issues affecting western watersheds, conduct reform-oriented research on pressing issues in the field, and interact with public and private sector leaders to inform policymaking.

 "In Colorado and beyond there is a rising need for thoughtful policy initiatives at all levels of government to manage water usage throughout the Colorado River Basin.
 The GWC sees an opportunity to help address this unmet need, and similar ones throughout western watersheds, while training the next generation of outstanding and diverse leaders in water law."